miheerdew/delayed-admin/Readme.md

 A tool for administrators to (temporarily) drop admin privileges - to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com), [etc.](https://github.com/miheerdew/delayed-admin/wiki/Tools), on themselves!

-Currently it just tested on my MacOS Sierra, but should work on Unix like systems.
+Currently, it's tested on MacOS, but should work on Unix like systems.
 The aim is to create a tool like [abmindicate](http://www.pluckeye.net/abmindicate.html) for MacOS/Unix.

 Feel free to open a pull request if you have any suggestions/feedback.